Penna Lane’s managing director, Peter Treloar, has a connection with the Clare wine region that began five generations ago.

 In 1865 Peter’s ancestor, Francis Treloar, acquired land in Watervale and planted the first vines in the area which became known as Springvale.

 Rather more recently, Peter was a founding partner of Heritage Wines, which was originally established just south of the township of Clare in 1984.
 Heritage Wines moved from Clare to the Barossa in 1986.

-Trellising consists of a single fruiting wire and moveable foliage wires, which enable us to vertically position the shoots for better bunch exposure.
+Trellising consists of a single fruiting wire and moveable foliage wires, which enable the shoots to be vertically positioned for better bunch exposure.
 This allows the grapes to achieve maximum ripeness and stronger flavour.

 The altitude, climate and soil structure of the vineyard combine to produce award winning wines that are worthy representatives of this beautiful region.

 Read more about the history of Penna Lane in the Adelaide Review article Clare Riesling: The Penna Finally Drops

 Photo courtesy of the Adelaide Review (Jonathan van der Knaap).